Workforce technology company using AI and machine learning to provide labor market intelligence for fast-moving industries

 Before embarking on the redesign, I audited the existing career map from a usability and accessibility standpoint, noting some key features that could be improved, such as streamlining the user flow in a way that matched up with a potential user's mental model.

-Career Map / FAQ
+Career Map / Progressive Disclosure

-Career Map / Sticky Path Builder
+Career Map / Drag-and-Drop Cards

 Supply Chain Explorer